 In 2021, surveys and reports exploring the cyber threat landscape offered some stark warnings: IBM recorded in “Cost of a Data Breach Report 2021” that cyber attacks this year resulted in the highest costs ever associated with security breaches in the 17 years of the report’s history; a further report found that ransomware had almost doubled in the first half of 2021; and phishing continues to be the “top action” variety of attack, according to Verizon, to the point that email security was determined to be the top IT project of the year.

-All this activity in the cyber security space sets the scene for what is to come next year and the vulnerabilities your organisation will be up against.
-Learning lessons from the last few years we can develop some best practices to help our organisation withstand cyber attacks in 2022 and beyond.
+All this activity sets the scene for what is to come next year and the vulnerabilities your organisation will be up against.
+Learning lessons from the last few years we can develop some best practices to help our organisation withstand cyber attacks in 2023 and beyond.

 Stolen Credentials and Phishing Still Favoured by Cybercriminals

 The analyst reports and surveys over the last year have found common ground in stolen credentials that then lead to data breaches.
 Tactics and techniques are chained together to form the cyber attack:

 Phishing of employees leads to stolen credentials that lead to unauthorised access that leads to data breaches, malware, and ransomware infection.

 IBM’s Cost of a Data Breach report analysed the data breaches of over 500 organisations.
 The report found that the repercussions from the COVID pandemic, such as home working and increased use of cloud-based services, have led to increased cyber attacks that were more costly.
 Much of this was due to IT security being unable to keep up with the sudden shift to new working patterns and technology.

 The study found that stolen credentials were the most common cause of information security breaches.
 The report also noted that 82% of individuals reuse passwords across multiple accounts, leading to credential stuffing attacks and account takeover.